sjentsch/jamoviDocs/lsj/Ch12_Regression_10.rst

 estimate of the (population) standard deviation of these residuals.
 For technical reasons, mumble mumble, the formula for this is

-.. math:: \epsilon_{i}^\prime = \frac{\epsilon_i}{\hat{\sigma} \sqrt{1-h_i}}
+| ε\ :sub:`i`\' = :math:`\frac{\epsilon_i}{\hat{\sigma} \sqrt{1-h_i}}`

-where :math:`\hat\sigma` in this context is the estimated population standard deviation of the ordinary residuals, and :math:`h_i` is the “hat value” of the i\ th observation.
+where :math:`\hat\sigma` in this context is the estimated population standard deviation of the ordinary residuals, and h\ :sub:`i` is the “hat value” of the *i*-th observation.
 I haven’t explained hat values to you yet (but have no fear,\ [#]_ it’s coming shortly), so this won’t make a lot of sense.
 For now, it’s enough to interpret the standardised residuals as if we’d converted the ordinary residuals to *z*-scores.
 In fact, that is more or less the truth, it’s just that we’re being a bit fancier.

 The third kind of residuals are **Studentised residuals** (also called “jackknifed residuals”) and they’re even fancier than standardised residuals.
 Again, the idea is to take the ordinary residual and divide it by some quantity in order to estimate some standardised notion of the residual.

 The formula for doing the calculations this time is subtly different